Book now your luggage storage in San Francisco with Radical Storage, the first luggage storage network

 Whether you have decided to spend your final day exploring Chinatown, SoMa, or Union Square there’s always a Radical Storage point closest to you.

 We are the first low-cost luggage storage network with a fixed rate of $6 per day!
-There are no size limits and no weight restrictions.
+The rate won't change depending on the size as we don't have any restrictions.

 Our luggage storage places in San Francisco are located in cafè, bike rentals, hotels, bars, and so on.